 - International Student Services (ISS): All international students must comply with ISS policies and procedures.
 ISS is located in Schmitz Hall.
 The Office of International Students and Scholars (ISS) offers an online check-in procedure for new international students.
-International students may complete an online check-in at any time, even before you arrive in the U.S. This will allow an early removal of the ISS registration hold.
-The registration hold will be removed 3-5 business days after completing the online check-in.
-Here is the link to the online information and other information that will be helpful: http://iss.washington.edu/.
-If you have questions regarding the ISS registration hold, please review the web site.
-After arrival, if you travel outside of the U.S., you must first go to the International Services Office. - International Students Tax ID Number or Social Security Number: International students who have and RA or TA appointment need to obtain either a tax identification number, or if eligible, a social security number.
+International students may complete an online check-in at any time, even before you arrive in the U.S. For more information on ISS policies & procedures, you can visit their website here: http://iss.washington.edu/.
+Please note after arrival, if you travel outside of the U.S., you should plan to connect with the ISS office. - International Students Tax ID Number or Social Security Number: International students who have and RA or TA appointment need to obtain either a tax identification number, or if eligible, a social security number.
 If you are not eligible for a social security number, you may get an ITIN (Individual Tax Identification Number).
 The UW is able to process applications for ITINs but only if you are unable to obtain a social security number.
 For more information please refer to their website.
 If you are seeking a social security number, you will need a letter from ISO and the completed form SS-5; take these with you to a Social Security Administration office with your passport and original Immigration and Naturalization Service (INS) documents.
 You can refer to the nearest office locator via their website.
 Rules regarding taxes are complex.
 Please consult the section on taxes for international students via the UW Student Fiscal Services website.